mikewest/http-state-tokens/draft-west-http-state-tokens.md

 Given that `Secure` has been around since at least 1997 {{RFC2109}}; ~9% adoption after more than two decades is not inspiring.

-This document's core assumption is that it's going to be easier to teach developers about a crazy new thing that's secure by default than it would be to convince them to change their `Set-Cookie` headers to include `__Host-name=value; HttpOnly; Secure; SameSite=Lax; Path=/`.
-A new thing resets expectations in a way that vastly exceeds the impact of explanations about the the four attributes that must be used, the one attribute that must not be used, and the weird naming convention that ought to be adopted.

 ## Examples